-3.7 To be lawful, any sanction must satisfy the following three conditions:

-- The decision to impose a sanction on a pupil must be made by a paid member of school staff or a member of staff authorised by the Principal - The decision to impose a sanction and the penalty itself must be made on the school premises or while the pupil is under the charge of the member of staff - It must not breach any other legislation (for example in respect of disability, special educational needs, race and other equalities and human rights) and it must be reasonable in all the circumstances.

-3.8 A sanction must be proportionate.
+- 3.6 Only the Principal or in the case the Principal is not in the building Vice Principal has the authority to send a child home or make a decision on an exclusion.
+Exclusion is always a very last resort and where appropriate we will always look at alternative interventions to support students in addressing their behaviour. - 3.7 To be lawful, any sanction must satisfy the following three conditions: - The decision to impose a sanction on a student must be made by a paid member of school staff or a member of staff authorised by the Principal - The decision to impose a sanction and the penalty itself must be made on the school premises or while the pupil is under the charge of the member of staff. - It must not breach any other legislation (for example in respect of disability, special educational needs, race and other equalities and human rights) and it must be reasonable in all the circumstances. - 3.8 A sanction must be proportionate.
 In determining whether a sanction is reasonable, section 91 of the Education and Inspections Act 2006 says the penalty must be reasonable in all the circumstances and that account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.